Second Class Currents, Axial Mass and Nuclear Effects in Hyperon Production: Free Nucleon Case

 \subsection{Total Cross Sections}

 We study the sensitivity of the hyperon cross section to the previously described second class current and SU(3) symmetry violations, and variations in the axial mass.
-In figures 1-4 we compare the total cross section prediction for $\Lambda$ production from free nucleons using muon antineutrinos of energies up to 15 GeV, covering the full range of energies used by the experimental fluxes studied in section VI excluding the one used by the NOMAD experiment.
+In figures 1-4 we compare the total cross section prediction for $\Lambda$ production from free nucleons using muon antineutrinos of energies up to 15 GeV, covering the full range of energies used by the experimental fluxes studied in section VI excluding the one used by the Neutrino Oscillation Magnetic Detector (NOMAD) experiment~\cite{Astier:2003rj}.

-A large range of hyperon axial masses are shown, consistent with the spread of measurements in past experiments \cite{Erriquez1,Miniboone1} and figure \ref{AntiMu_Proton_Lambda_XSec_MA} indicates none of these values are inconsistent when hyperon cross section data is included.
+A large range of hyperon axial masses are shown, consistent with the spread of measurements of the CCQE axial mass from past experiments \cite{Erriquez1,Miniboone1}.
+The resulting predictions are comfortably within the error bars of the existing hyperon production data.
 The relative change in the cross section with respect to the default model ($M_A=1.0$ GeV, no SCC or SU(3)V) is shown in the bottom panels of figures 1-4 for these axial masses and SCC/SU(3)V configurations.
 Comparing these curves in figures \ref{AntiMu_Proton_Lambda_XSec_MA} and \ref{AntiMu_Proton_Lambda_XSec_BSM} indicates much larger cross section variations are produced by the changes to axial mass; if this parameter is poorly constrained the second class current and symmetry breaking effects may be difficult to measure.
-These effects are greatest for large neutrino energies, above 5 GeV, larger those produced by the Booster neutrino and NOvA beams but within the reach of future experiments such as DUNE \cite{AguilarArevalo:2008yp,Acero:2019ksn,Astier:2003rj,Adey:2017dvr,Abi:2020qib}.
+These effects are greatest for large neutrino energies, above 5 GeV, larger those produced by the Booster neutrino~\cite{AguilarArevalo:2008yp} and NOvA beams~\cite{Acero:2019ksn} but within the reach of future experiments such as DUNE \cite{Abi:2020qib}.

 The predictions for $\Sigma^0$ production are compared to data in figures \ref{AntiMu_Proton_Sigma_XSec_MA} and \ref{AntiMu_Proton_Sigma_XSec_BSM}.
 The axial mass affects this cross section in a similar way to that of the $\Lambda$ however the overall effect is weaker, a consequence of the smaller SU(3) coefficient of $g_A$ shown in table I. The cross section is decreased by the symmetry breaking corrections, the opposite effect to that seen for the $\Lambda$.
 To explore this further we consider the ratio: